targetpracticepro/deepindex.github.io/README.md

 ![DeepIndex](https://raw.githubusercontent.com/deepindex/deepindex.github.io/master/images/splash.png)

-This is the GitHub Pages repository for [deepindex.org](https://deepindex.org)
+This is the [GitHub Pages](https://pages.github.com/) repository for [deepindex.org](https://deepindex.org).

 ## Adding new examples

-To add a new example to the site create an entry for it in [links.yml](https://github.com/deepindex/deepindex.github.io/blob/master/_data/links.yml).
+To propose a new example for inclusion on the site, first create an entry for it in [links.yml](https://github.com/deepindex/deepindex.github.io/blob/master/_data/links.yml).

 The data is stored in [YAML](https://yaml.org/start.html) format, and each entry requires the following fields: